-- a) Limit the reliability of the certificates to the uses allowed to them in compliance with that expressed in the corresponding Certificate Policy; - b) Verify the validity of the certificates at the moment of carrying out any operation based on the same; - c) Assume the responsibilities of the correct verification of the digital signatures; - d) Assume the responsibility in proving the validity, revocation or suspension of the certificates in which it trusts; - e) Have full knowledge as to the guarantees and responsibilities applicable for acceptance and use of the certificates in which it trusts and to which it accepts to be subject to; - f) Notify any occurrence or anomalous situation related to the certificate that may be considered the cause of its revocation, using the means indicated by Multicert S.A. in its website.
+- a) Limit the reliability of the certificates to the uses allowed to them in compliance with that expressed in the corresponding Certificate Policy and section 1.4 of CPS; - b) Verify the validity of the certificates at the moment of carrying out any operation based on the same; - c) Assume the responsibilities of the correct verification of the digital signatures; - d) Assume the responsibility in proving the validity, revocation or suspension of the certificates in which it trusts; - e) Have full knowledge as to the guarantees and responsibilities applicable for acceptance and use of the certificates in which it trusts and to which it accepts to be subject to; - f) Notify any occurrence or anomalous situation related to the certificate that may be considered the cause of its revocation, using the means indicated by Multicert S.A. in its CPS.